 The modeling of buried piping is very easy if you have all the data at your hand.
 The following steps are followed for modeling:

-- From the isometric model the line in the same way as you follow in case of above ground pipe model i.e, enter line properties in Caesar Spreadsheet, enter lengths by breaking the line into several nodes or select an existing job for converting it into an underground model.
+From the isometric model, the line is in the same way as you follow in the case of an above-ground pipe model i.e, enter line properties in Caesar Spreadsheet, enter lengths by breaking the line into several nodes, or select an existing job for converting it into an underground model.

 This spreadsheet is used to enter the buried element descriptions for the job.
 The buried element description spreadsheet serves several functions:

-- Allows analyst to define which part of the piping system is buried.
+- It allows the analyst to define which part of the piping system is buried.

-- Allows analyst to define mesh spacing at specific element ends.
+- Allows the analyst to define mesh spacing at specific element ends.

 - Allows the input of user-defined soil stiffnesses.

-Any element of pipe in CAESAR II can be define by two elements first is start point and second is end point.
-In buried pipe model, before conversion the From/ To nodes remains same as unburied model.
+Any element of pipe in CAESAR II can be defined by two elements first is a start point and the second is an endpoint.
+In the buried pipe model, before conversion, the From/ To nodes remain the same as in the unburied model.

 This column is used to define which of the elements in the model are buried.
 A nonzero entry in this column implies that the associated element is buried.
-A 1 in this column implies that the analyst wishes to enter user defined stiffnesses, on a per length of pipe basis, at this point in the model.
-These stiffnesses must follow in column numbers 6 through 13.
-Any number greater than 1 in the soil model no. column points to a CAESAR II soil restraint model generated using the equations outlined later under Soil Models from analyst entered soil data.
+A 1 in this column implies that the analyst wishes to enter user-defined stiffnesses, on a per-length-of-pipe basis, at this point in the model.
+These stiffnesses must follow in columns numbers 6 through 13.
+Any number greater than 1 in the soil model no. column points to a CAESAR II soil restraint model generated using the equations outlined later under Soil Models from analyst-entered soil data.